 “The delicate pink flowers combined with the unique shape create an exciting contemporary blend of style and good taste … enduring its reign as a best-selling classic.
 Microwave and dishwasher safe.
 Mikasa Silk Flowers was produced from 1980 to 2006 as a complementary pattern to the Continental White collection.”

-Here, I’ve elevated the tea pot by setting it on a pale pink, vintage cake stand that belonged to my mother-in-law.
-My husband remembers that it was always used to hold family birthday cakes.
+Here, I’ve elevated the teapot by setting it on a pale pink, vintage cake stand that belonged to my mother-in-law.
+Hubby remembers that it was used to hold family birthday cakes.

 Pretty in Pink

-I referred to the Mikasa dishes as my second everyday pattern, but since having the boys, it’s spent a lot more time in the kitchen cabinets.
+I referred to the Mikasa dishes as an everyday pattern, but since having the boys, it’s spent a lot more time in the kitchen cabinets.
 Too pink, too girly.
-So, I was excited to show it off to my girlfriends during the Valentines Day tea.
+So, I was excited to show it off to my gal pals during the Valentines Day tea.

 With company coming, I made a few alterations to the table to accommodate the menu.
 Strawberry and chocolate mousse, topped with a fresh strawberry, came out of the frig.

-Clear, domed cupcake stands each hold a strawberry-filled cupcake, each topped with a chocolate candy heart.
+Clear, domed cupcake stands each hold a strawberry-filled cupcake; topped with a chocolate candy heart.
 The cupcake stands were had-to-haves from Pottery Barn a few years back.
 They go with any occasion or color theme, but take up a fair amount of storage space.

 Pink sugar and large strawberries decorate the rims of vintage Cambridge Rose Point crystal glasses — just waiting to hold delicious champagne cocktails.

-The jasmine berry tea is brewing on the kitchen counter.
+Meanwhile, jasmine berry tea is brewing on the kitchen counter.
 Mixed berry preserves sit in the middle of the cake plate, awaiting the berry scones about to come out of the oven.